Hazard pay

 • Workers’ compensation laws: While hazard pay is not a substitute for workers’ compensation, it may be part of an overall compensation strategy to protect employees and reduce the financial risk associated with workplace injuries.

-1. Failing to clarify when hazard pay applies
+Mistakes to avoid when providing hazard pay

-Hazard pay is subject to overtime calculations under the FLSA.
+• Overlooking the impact of overtime: Hazard pay is subject to overtime calculations under the FLSA.
 If hazard pay is part of an employee’s regular wage, it must be included when calculating overtime pay.
 Failing to do so could result in compliance issues.

-Inconsistent application of hazard pay across similar roles or industries can lead to complaints or legal challenges.
+• Providing inconsistent hazard pay: Inconsistent application of hazard pay across similar roles or industries can lead to complaints or legal challenges.
 Employers should ensure that the criteria for receiving hazard pay are applied fairly and consistently.

 How Homebase helps with hazard pay management